31 March 2021

 In reality, if steps one to four are handled well, a smooth handover should just happen.
 A good managing agent will be there supporting every step of the way, with all of the services – including company secretarial – in-house to manage the formal handover process.
 For developers, this means they can step aside with the confidence that they are leaving the site in good hands and with a bright future ahead.

 With over 40 years’ experience, FirstPort works with over 1,000 resident managed developments across the UK, helping RTM and RMC Directors meet their management and legal obligations, all while delivering a great service for residents too.

-If you’d like to find out more about how we can make your resident managed developments a success from day one, call us on 01582 393756 or complete the form below and we’ll be in touch.
+If you’d like to find out more about how we can make your resident managed developments a success from day one, simply complete the form below and somebody from our New Business team will be in touch: